jeremy87lee/COMP3613_ASG1/readme.md

 Example: flask resident viewinbox 3.

 Error handling: Code to ensure only resident IDs which already exist can be entered.
+If no drives are scheduled to the relevant user's street, an appropriate message is displayed.

 ### Command to view driver:
 Command: flask resident viewdriver driver_id.